 Again, fixing this problem can be as easy as pausing long enough to check the email addresses.
 This is especially true if you’re sending sensitive information.
 If it does happen, you can save face with colleagues or partners by apologizing.

 Yes, technology is accessible and easy.
 It makes staying in touch with others easier than it has ever been.
 However, it is important to invest time in maintaining and strengthening relationships with colleagues and partners in other ways.

 Even if you are a thousand miles apart, you can still connect with others using other techniques.
-Skype is a wonderful tool; allowing you to talk face-to-face.
+FaceTime is a wonderful tool; allowing you to talk face-to-face.
 Drop a hand-written letter or thank you card in the mail when you a get a chance.
-And, if you happen to be in the same city, go out to lunch.
+If you happen to be in the same city, go out to lunch.
+Don’t forget that you can still pick up the phone and have a quick call!
 By strengthening communication in other ways, you show you are invested in that relationship and you increase trust.